Making a complaint

 Reporting sexual harassment

-If you wish to discuss a matter confidentially, or make a complaint relating to sexual harassment by a lawyer, please:
+If you wish to discuss a matter confidentially, or make a complaint relating to sexual harassment by a lawyer, you can:

-You can read more about making a sexual harassment complaint about a lawyer here.
+Learn more about making a sexual harassment complaint about a lawyer.

 Compensation claims

 If you have lost money or property held in trust by a lawyer, a law clerk or barrister’s clerk, you may be able make a claim for compensation.
-For information on making a claim, please see the Compensation page.
+For information on making a claim, see our compensation web page.

 National Redress Scheme for institutional child sexual abuse

 A free government-funded service is available to assist you with applying for compensation under the National Redress Scheme for institutional child sexual abuse.
-Find out more here.
+To find out more visit the National Redress Scheme website.